 Lecture at Health Science Center

-Also on March 6, Dumitriu and May will team up to talk about their work at a 5 p.m. gathering in Room LL30 of the university’s Health Professions Education Building, 8447 Riverside Parkway, Bryan.
+On Wednesday, March 7, Dumitriu and May will team up to talk about their work 5 – 7 p.m. gathering in Room LL30 of the university’s Health Professions Education Building, 8447 Riverside Parkway, Bryan.

 Workshop: “Video Mapping and Painting with Light”